Kwiatowa Street (Bydgoszcz): Tenement at 15

 Anton Grabowski, the initial landlord, was also owner of the abutting building at the corner with Sienkiewicza street (then "Mittelstraße").
 He was a metalworker.

-The frontage, in a poor state, is balanced by two curved bay windows.
+The frontage, renovated at the beginning of 2026, is balanced by two curved bay windows.
 Some preserved elements of architecture are still visible on the ground floor: an entrance portal flanked by two columns and topped by an elliptic transom, and a floral motif frieze running all the way along wall.